 San Francisco Bay Area.

 He has appeared in numerous masterclasses with many of today's most esteemed viola players, including Roger Chase, professor of viola at Trinity Laban, Robert Vernon, former principal violist of the Cleveland Orchestra, and the soloist Paul Coletti, professor of viola at the Colburn Conservatory of Music.

-On this side of the pond, he has toured throughout the United Kingdom and the Continent, most recently performing chamber music in Scotland and England with various ensembles and participating in orchestral and operatic projects in Italy, where he collaborated with colleagues to form the greatly successful New Generation Festival in Florence.
+He has toured throughout the United Kingdom and the Continent, which has involved performing chamber music in Scotland and England as well as participating in orchestral and operatic projects in Italy, where he aided in the formation of the greatly successful New Generation Festival in Florence.

-After a brief hiatus to take on a degree in philosophy in Rome, Raphael has recently returned to the Royal Conservatoire of Scotland, where he was awarded a scholarship to pursue an undergraduate degree in Viola Performance.
-Therein he had been awarded various competition prizes, such as the first prize at the Mabel Glover String Quartet Competition.
-At present he studies under the tutelage of Duncan Ferguson, formerly of the Academy of St Martin-in-the-fields, and has been awarded another scholarship to begin postgraduate studies at the Conservatoire next year.
+After a brief hiatus to take on a degree in philosophy in Rome, Raphael has recently returned to the Royal Conservatoire of Scotland (RCS), where he was awarded a scholarship to pursue an undergraduate degree in Viola Performance.
+During his studies at the RCS, he has been awarded various competition prizes, including the first prize at the Mabel Glover String Quartet Competition.

 Raphael has been awarded another scholarship to undertake a postgraduate degree in Chamber Music at the RCS––which he will complete in the Autumn of 2021.
 At present, he studies under the tutelage of Duncan Ferguson, formerly of the Medea Quartet, Academy of St Martin-in-the-fields, and Scottish Chamber Orchestra, and Head of Chamber Music at St Mary's Music School in Edinburgh.